paezha/University-AI-Panel/README.md

 feedback in this case?
 Whose data are used to train the machine that provides the feedback?
 Who fine-tunes the machine that provides the feedback?
 Whose perspectives and views are used to provide the feedback, and can they ever be accountable for the feedback provided[^28]?
+A poignant example involving AI-based face recognition and online proctoring is related by Hill (2022).

 - Personalized learning